 Making a three-finger “W” sign

-And here are some nonverbal signals you can use to communicate to your students.
+And here are some nonverbal signals you can use to communicate with your students.

 “Please sit down.”